Meloweh/altoclef/README.md

 - "@roundtrip stop" stops execution of the queued chain
 - "@roundtrip clear" clears the queued chain
-- "@roundtrip clear" stops and clears the queued chain
+- "@roundtrip reset" stops and clears the queued chain
 - "@roundtrip list" prints the queue
 - "@roundtrip push" pushes a new command to the macro queue